 NAIL LINES

 Several straight line arrays of from 10 to 20 nails were established across the San Andreas fault in 1967 to document creep along the fault in central California (Rogers and Nason, 1971).
 We relocated those at Cholame and San Juan Bautista and resurveyed them intermittently until they were obliterated.
 The line at San Juan Bautista was paved over in 1995, but we reestablished a new line in June, 1995, using a Wild T2 theodolite to establish a straight line through the nails and precision calipers to measure the deviation of the nails from the straight line.
 We can measure the deviation to ± 1 mm.
 We inspected the line in December 1995 and observed no cracks in the asphalt at that time.
 We did observe cracks in the asphalt in summer 1996 and in December 1996.
 A nice set of en echelon cracks was extant in September 1997.
+The driveway and nails were paved over again after November 2008, and the nails have not been reset, so monitoring no longer occurs there or on any of the nail lines.

 Return to the Title Page.